IronCoreLabs/tenant-security-client-php/README.md

 A good place to start is the [TenantSecurityClient](https://ironcorelabs.github.io/tenant-security-client-php/classes/IronCore-TenantSecurityClient.html) class, which is what the consumer should always interact with.
 You can also go check out the [examples](https://github.com/IronCoreLabs/tenant-security-client-php/tree/main/Examples).

 If you're looking for more examples the usage is very similar to that shown in our [Java Examples](https://github.com/IronCoreLabs/tenant-security-client-java/tree/main/examples).

+## Documentation

+We generate documentation for this library using PHPDoc and publish it to https://ironcorelabs.github.io/tenant-security-client-php/.

 ## Design Choices